WebOfTrustInfo/rwot7-toronto/draft-documents/ipld_did_documents.md

 For instance, in the [muPort](https://github.com/uport-project/muport-core-js) DID method an Ethereum smart contract is used to point to the hash of the latest version of the DID document, and the document can be retrieved using the content-addressed IPFS system.
 In the [IPID](https://github.com/jonnycrunch/ipid) DID method the IPNS system can used to point to the latest version of the DID document, by means of a published signed statement.
 The [Sidetree](https://github.com/decentralized-identity/did-methods/blob/master/sidetrees/explainer.md) DID method uses a scalable Merkle data structure that aggregates multiple DID document updates in a Merkle Tree and publishes the root hash in a blockchain such as Bitcoin or Ethereum.
 A sidetree node can use these data structures to aggregate the updates into a complete DID document.

 One large advantage of the IPLD approach described here is that the identity owner does not need to use a blockchain when initially creating an identity, thus making creation of identities fast and low cost (if not free).
 The DID and DID document will be cryptographically coupled by hashing.
 Only when the identity owner needs to update their DID document will they need a more costly tool such as a blockchain.

+### Updates

+> TODO: merge some of the above into here

+TODO: must be signed by previous key (see diagram above).

 ## Examples